Regularity of quotients of Drinfeld modular schemes: Proof of Main Theorem

 \subsection{Reduction to the standard case}

 We now consider the case where the point $y$ is supersingular.
 The completion of the local ring at $y$ is isomorphic to $D_{N_1}$ (see \cite[p.576]{Drinfeld}).
 The task is to show that the ring of $H$-invariants $(D_{N_1})^H$ is regular.
+The aim of this subsection is to reduce to the case where $N_1=(A/\wp^n)^d$ for some $n$.